maybeanerd/iu-tech-talk/slides.md

 # What is the Fediverse aka.
 Social Web
 - A giant Network of social media services.
-- Platforms are independent but can interact with eachother.
+- Federated: Platforms are independent but can interact with eachother.
 - Users can interact with users of any platform.

 <!--